-Exam Topic No. of Hours Date & Time Exam I Philippine Practice And Regulations For Life Insurance, Preneed And Nonlife Insurance Companies (Development, Pricing, Distribution, Valuation And PFRS Accounting) 6 July 21, 2014 (Mon) 9:00 am -12:00 nn 1:30 pm - 4:30 pm Exam II Social Insurance, Health Care Systems, Group Insurance, Employee Benefits And Taxation 6 July 25, 2014 (Fri) 9:00 am -12:00 nn 1:30 pm - 4:30 pm
+Exam Topic No. of Hours Date & Time Exam I Philippine Practice And Regulations For Life And Nonlife Insurance Companies (Development, Pricing, Distribution, Valuation And PFRS Accounting) 6 June 1, 2015 (Mon) 9:00 am -12:00 nn 1:30 pm - 4:30 pm Exam II Social Insurance, Pre-Need, Health Care Systems, Group Insurance, Employee Benefits And Taxation 6 June 5, 2015 (Fri) 9:00 am -12:00 nn 1:30 pm - 4:30 pm

-Exam Topic No. of Hours Date & Time Exam I Philippine Practice And Regulations For Life Insurance, Preneed And Nonlife Insurance Companies (Development, Pricing, Distribution, Valuation And PFRS Accounting) 6 Dec 1, 2014 (Mon) 9:00 am -12:00 nn 1:30 pm - 4:30 pm Exam II Social Insurance, Health Care Systems, Group Insurance, Employee Benefits And Taxation 6 Dec 5, 2014 (Fri) 9:00 am -12:00 nn 1:30 pm - 4:30 pm
+Exam Topic No. of Hours Date & Time Exam I Philippine Practice And Regulations For Life And Nonlife Insurance Companies (Development, Pricing, Distribution, Valuation And PFRS Accounting) 6 Dec 7, 2015 (Mon) 9:00 am -12:00 nn 1:30 pm - 4:30 pm Exam II Social Insurance, Pre-Need, Health Care Systems, Group Insurance, Employee Benefits And Taxation 6 Dec 11, 2015 (Fri) 9:00 am -12:00 nn 1:30 pm - 4:30 pm

-Accreditation Procedure for Associateship Examinations
+Accreditation Procedure for Associateship and Fellowship Examinations

-The following documents must be submitted to the ASP Examination Committee :
+The following documents must be submitted to the ASP Examination Committee:

-- Duly accomplished Accreditation Form - Accreditation Fee of P1,500.00 per examination - For accreditation of exams passed within the last 12 months prior to the date of application for accreditation, the Original Copy of SOA Examination Results ("white slip").
+- Duly accomplished Accreditation Form - Accreditation Fee of P1,500 per associateship examination and P2,500 per fellowship examination. - For accreditation of exams passed within the last 12 months prior to the date of application for accreditation, the Original Copy of SOA Examination Results ("white slip").
 This will be returned to the student along with the ASP Examination Committee's letter of accreditation. - For accreditation of exams passed more than 12 months prior to the date of application for accreditation, Letter of Confirmation of Exams Passed from the SOA.